kevinl95/Room160/README.md

 1. Checking your TextBelt account status and credits
 2. Verifying student enrollment through the web interface
 3. Ensuring your AWS deployment completed successfully
+4. **Most important:** Enabling Claude models in Amazon Bedrock console
-4. Checking that Claude 3 Haiku is available in your AWS region
+5. Checking that Claude 3 Haiku is available in your AWS region (use us-east-1 for best availability)

 For technical support, check the AWS CloudFormation console for any error messages.